-We sincerely thank the National Herbarium of Cameroon (YA) for the library and herbarium specimens which have allowed the realization of the present work.
+We sincerely thank Professor Bernard Aloys Nkongmeneck and Dr. Jean Michel Onana, respectively curators of Millennium Ecological Museum (MEM) and National Herbarium of Cameroon (YA) for the library and herbarium specimens which have allowed the realisation of the present work.
+Many thanks, also to our collaborators from DR Congo, Burundi and Togo for sharing their trips data.